rickosborne/skyline/story/iaso/022-starting-out.md

 3. Each person should print or copy the character sheet for their chosen character, available in the Adapter for your system.

 The starter characters each have a set of starting gear, so you won't need to worry about finding weapons, armor, or tools before you start your adventure.

+{:.aside}
+The starting gear for most tabletop RPG characters will be fine — you shouldn't need anything special for this module.

 Start your adventure by skipping ahead to the Adventure section's first entry: [100](100-mothers-crown.md).